legit-programmer/unisum/README.md

 ```/server/$- python3 manage.py runserver```<br>
 ```/app/$- npm run dev```
 2. Access Unisum in your preferred web browser at [http://localhost:5173](http://localhost:5173)
 3. Upload the document you wish to summarize.
-Unisum supports a wide range of file formats, including raw text, Excel files, text documents, PDFs, audio files, and videos. (for now only raw text, text documents and images are supported)
+Unisum supports a wide range of file formats, including raw text, Excel files, text documents, PDFs, audio files, and videos. [see currently supported documents](#features)
 4. If desired, utilize the question-answering feature to obtain specific answers related to the document content.
 Simply enter your question, and Unisum will provide the most relevant response.

 ## Features✨